The reason for Ramadan is not to feel for the poor.

 And it’s different from any miracle that had been given to previous Prophets.

 Salomon commanded the wind.
 Moses parted the sea.
 Jesus resurrected the dead.

 These are jaw-dropping moments for anyone who witnessed them.

-But for the next generation, it’s a story.
-And for the generations after them, it’s just old stories without any effect.
+But for the next generation, it’s just a story.
+And for the ones coming after, it’s just old stories without any effect.

 The Quran is not a miracle for the eye, but a miracle for the ear.

 Each generation can listen, dig into it, and discover something new and mind-boggling.

 The Quran is a book that keeps giving.
 We can never say the Quran has no secrets for us.